ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/anacondaDeveloper.rst

             "env": {"PYTEST_ADDOPTS": "--no-cov",} // without disabling coverage VS Code doesn't stop at breakpoints while debugging because pytest-cov is using the same technique to access the source code being run
           }

+See more about testing in VSCode in the :ref:`Testing in VSCode <vscode_testing>` section below.

 Test Suite
 ==========